CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

    :depth: 3
    :local:

 .. _aci_dev_guide_intro:

 Introduction
 ============
-The `cisco.aci collection <https://galaxy.ansible.com/cisco/aci>`_ already includes a large number of Cisco ACI modules, however the ACI object model is huge and covering all possible functionality would easily cover more than 1500 individual modules.
-Therefore, Cisco develops modules asked by people on a just in time basis.
+The `cisco.aci collection <https://galaxy.ansible.com/cisco/aci>`_ already includes a large number of Cisco ACI modules; however, the ACI object model is huge, and covering all possible functionality would easily require more than 1,500 individual modules.
+Therefore, Cisco develops modules requested by people on a just-in-time basis.

-If you need a specific functionality, you have 3 options:
+If you need a specific functionality, you have three options:

-- Open an issue using https://github.com/CiscoDevNet/ansible-aci/issues/new/choose so that Cisco developers can build, enhance or fix the modules for you
+- Open an issue using https://github.com/CiscoDevNet/ansible-aci/issues/new/choose so that Cisco developers can build, enhance, or fix the modules for you.
-- Learn the ACI object model and use the low-level APIC REST API using the :ref:`aci_rest <aci_rest_module>` module
+- Learn the ACI object model and use the low-level APIC REST API using the :ref:`aci_rest <aci_rest_module>` module.
-- Contribute to the Cisco's ansible-aci project by writing your own dedicated modules, proposing a fix or an enhancement and be part of the Cisco ansible-aci community
+- Contribute to Cisco's ansible-aci project by writing your own dedicated modules, proposing a fix or an enhancement, and being part of the Cisco ansible-aci community.

 .. _aci_dev_guide_git:

-In this guide we're going to concentrate on the third option to show you how to build your own module, fix an issue or improve an existing module and contribute it back to the ansible-aci project.
+In this guide, we're going to concentrate on the third option to show you how to build your own module, fix an issue, or improve an existing module and contribute it back to the ansible-aci project.
 The first step in the process is to retrieve the latest version of the ansible-aci collection code.
-By retrieving the latest version you will be able to modify exisitng code.
+By retrieving the latest version, you will be able to modify existing code.

 Fork, Clone and Branch
 ======================
 The collection code is located in a git repository (https://github.com/CiscoDevNet/ansible-aci).
-You can directly clone this repository to retrieve the latest version of code, but in order to later contribute your code back to the project, you will need to create a fork to be able to create a proper pull request.
+You can directly clone this repository to retrieve the latest version of the code, but in order to later contribute your code back to the project, you will need to create a fork to be able to create a proper pull request.

 **Fork**
    A fork is a copy of a repository that allows you to make changes to the repository without affecting the original project.
 You can contribute your changes back to the original project by using Pull Requests from the forked repository.

   Let's create a fork of the repository.

 * Go to: https://github.com/CiscoDevNet/ansible-aci
-* Fork CiscoDevnet’s **ansible-aci** repo by clicking the top right hand corner fork button.
+* Fork CiscoDevNet's **ansible-aci** repo by clicking the top right-hand corner fork button.

 .. seealso::

    `_How to fork a repo: <https://docs.github.com/en/github/getting-started-with-github/fork-a-repo>`_

 Now that we have forked our repository, let's clone the forked repository on our local machine.

 **Clone**
    Clone allows you to copy a repository to your local machine.

-* Clone the forked repo by going to terminal and enter:
+* Clone the forked repo by going to the terminal and enter the following command:
 .. code-block:: Blocks

    git clone https://github.com/<Forked Organization>/ansible-aci.git

 **Naming Convention**
-   "origin" is the default name for the first Git remote of a clone repository.
-In this case it represents your forked repo where you are going to make changes, commit and push your code to GitHub.
+   "origin" is the default name for the first Git remote of a cloned repository.
+In this case, it represents your forked repo where you are going to make changes, commit, and push your code to GitHub.

-* Verify the name of the Git remote of your forked repository by going to terminal and enter:
+* Verify the name of the Git remote of your forked repository by going to the terminal and enter the following command:
 .. code-block:: Blocks

    git remote -v

 You should see in the output your repository listed after the name origin.
 .. code-block:: Blocks

 origin        https://github.com/<Forked Organization>/ansible-aci.git (fetch)
 origin        https://github.com/<Forked Organization>/ansible-aci.git (push)

 To be able to retrieve the latest changes made to the upstream project repo (CiscoDevNet/ansible-aci), we need to add it as a second Git remote.
 We recommend calling this second remote "upstream" and we will keep referring to it as upstream in the rest of the document.

 * Add the upstream repo as a new Git remote:
 .. code-block:: Blocks

    git remote add upstream https://github.com/CiscoDevNet/ansible-aci.git

-Adding the main repository "upstream" is a one time operation.
+Adding the main repository "upstream" is a one-time operation.
-Now that we have added the upstream repo as remote, we can make sure that our local master branch is up-to-date with the upstream repository.
+Now that we have added the upstream repo as a remote, we can make sure that our local master branch is up-to-date with the upstream repository.

-* Update local master branch from upstream repository:
+* Update the local master branch from the upstream repository:
 .. code-block:: Blocks

    git checkout master
    git pull upstream master

 Now that our local master branch is up-to-date with the upstream repo, we can create a feature branch.

 **Branch**
-   Creating branches makes it easier to fix bugs, add new features and integrate new versions after they have been tested in isolation.
+   Creating branches makes it easier to fix bugs, add new features, and integrate new versions after they have been tested in isolation.
 Master is the default branch of the local repository.
-Each time you need to make changes to a module or create a new module we recommend that you create a new dedicated branch from master.
+Each time you need to make changes to a module or create a new module, we recommend that you create a new dedicated branch from master.

 * Create a branch from master by using the following commands on the terminal:
 .. code-block:: Blocks

    git checkout master
-   git checkout -b <new-branch-name> git branch
+   git checkout -b <new-branch-name>
+   git branch

 You now have a clean branch of the latest master, where you can make all of your changes.
 By keeping your changes in a dedicated branch, you can keep the master branch clean and on track with the upstream master.
-This makes it easier to keep the local master branch updated without requiring to merge code or rebase the master branch.
-As a best practice we recommend that you do not commit changes to your local master branch but commit them to a dedicated feature branch.
+This makes it easier to keep the local master branch updated without needing to merge code or rebase the master branch.
+As a best practice, we recommend that you do not commit changes to your local master branch but commit them to a dedicated feature branch.

-Now that we have forked the repo, cloned it and created a feature branch, let us look at how the repository and modules are structured.
+Now that we have forked the repo, cloned it, and created a feature branch, let us look at how the repository and modules are structured.

 .. _aci_dev_guide_module_structure: